aetherwalker/a-configuration/readme.md

 See the examples below or check out the [Wiki on Github](https://github.com/aetherwalker/a-configuration/wiki) for additional information.

+### Process Case

+The local and global configuration directories can be specified in the process arguments.
++ --config:global For the relative path to the global configuration directory
++ --config:local For the relative path to the local configuration directory

 ### Custom Case

 Modify your `package.json` file by adding the key `aconfiguration` and then specify the keys you wish to override: